mikegioia/pki/README.md

 Always make sure `.key` and `.p12` files remain untracked.
 This is automatically done for you through `.gitignore` files but it's important that you know this.
-These files should also be `chmod 400` to protect them on the web servers.
+These files should also be `chmod 400` to protect them on the web server.

 ### 6.2 Web Server Install